paperboyspodcast/paperboyspodcast.github.io/_posts/2019-10-25-Should-we-kill-all-the-mosquitos.md

 tags: [science, mosquitos, malaria, genetics] # add tag
 ---

-From Carl Sagan to Elon Musk, people have discussed making Mars more like Earth through terraforming.
-But are we sure that Mars even has the ingredients we need to transform it?
-Charlie brings in a paper that may answer the most important questions for Mars colonists.
+Did you know mosquitoes are the deadliest animal on Earth?
+(Neither did we!)
+With gene editing, it may be possible to eradicate these bugs that transmit diseases to humans...but is it a good idea to kill an entire species?
+In this episode, James dives into the science of how researchers aim to do this (and whether they should).
 {% include {{page.audio}}%}

-Check out the Wired news article [here](https://www.wired.com/story/co2-terraforming-mars/ ), the Nature paper [here](https://www.nature.com/articles/s41550-018-0529-6), and Carl Sagan's paper [here](https://www.sciencedirect.com/science/article/pii/001910357190131X).
+Check out the CNN news article [here](https://www.cnn.com/2018/09/25/health/crispr-gene-drive-mosquitoes-malaria-study/index.html), the Smithsonian paper [here](https://www.smithsonianmag.com/innovation/kill-all-mosquitos-180959069/#YUYorfVUZZ4BG2o9.99), and the Nature paper [here](https://www.nature.com/articles/nbt.4245#abstract).

+Also, [here's](https://www.nytimes.com/2018/10/05/science/groundcherries-crispr-gene-editing.html) an interesting article applying CRISPR to genetically modify ground cherries!

 Questions or comments?
 Reach out to us: [Email](mailto: paperboyspod@gmail.com) [Twitter](https://twitter.com/PaperBoysPod)